›› MEDICAL TRANSFORMER AIDS ERGONOMIC AND VISUAL TRANSFORMATION FOR MOOR INSTRUMENTS

 Isolating transformers help reduce electric shock hazards and limit the risk to sensitive monitoring equipment of interference generated on the mains distribution network.
 REO’s REOMED transformers are based on toroidal-core construction and offer many benefits including low-leakage current, high dielectric strength, low electromagnetic stray fields and a very low value of primary-to-secondary capacitance.

 REOMED transformers also provide an additional benefit in that they protect essential electrical equipment connected to their secondary side against an earth single-fault condition by ensuring that power is maintained to the essential equipment.

 By using isolation tape and a screen winding between the primary and secondary windings the required dielectric strength of ≥ 4kV for reinforced and double insulation is achieved, plus the required “general earth leakage current” of < 500 microamperes is also achieved.

-The compactness of the REOMED results from the cores of the transformers being constructed from electrical-grade steel strip, with a screen winding and tape isolation between the primary and secondary windings.
+The compactness of the REOMED results from the cores of the transformers being constructed from an electrical-grade steel strip, with a screen winding and tape isolation between the primary and secondary windings.
 The core is virtually air-gap free and has very low losses.
-Further external protection and mechanical durability is achieved by encapsulation within a plastic housing.
-The whole transformer - fuses, input/output sockets and mains switch - is housed within a metal enclosure designed for bench top mounting.
+Further external protection and mechanical durability are achieved by encapsulation within a plastic housing.
+The whole transformer - fuses, input/output sockets and mains switch - is housed within a metal enclosure designed for benchtop mounting.

 At the moment, REO’s MDD compliant range covers standard units for 230V or 115V with power ratings of 300, 600 and 1000VA.
 REO also manufactures medical transformers for 3 x 400V rated for up to 8000VA and has designed special versions for building into specialist medical equipment.